Bunaken National Park Dive Sites

 Included in the measures to protect this eco-treasure, is the creation of the marine park for which all divers must buy a pass which is used to fund conservation and village development programmes.
 It has long been recognised that the Manado area is an area worth preserving both for the good of the environment and the local economy.
 Various schemes are being undertaken to encourage responsible attitudes towards the reefs, the sea life and with regards to refuse disposal in the area.
 In Bunaken your few dollars really do make a difference!

-Often referred to as 3 different dives sites (I, II and III), Lekuan is one of those dive sites that typify why Bunaken is such a dream for many divers.
-Excellent as a day or night dive, this site has some of the superb, healthy and varied coral that makes diving Manado truly memorable and against this colourful backdrop you can see turtles, Napoleon wrasse, tuna and plenty more.
+Often referred to as 3 different sites (I, II and III), Lekuan is one of those sites that typify why Bunaken is such a dream for many scuba divers.
+Excellent by day or night, this site has some of the superb, healthy and varied coral that makes diving Manado truly memorable and against this colourful backdrop you can see turtles, Napoleon wrasse, tuna and plenty more.

 Celah Celah is a favourite site for photographers diving at Bunaken, thanks to the sheer fissured wall from which sprout innumerable fans and sponges in a range of bright colours.
 Sunlight beams down in shafts through the deep fissures adding interesting light to the vibrant scene.
 Look out for pygmy seahorses and ghost pipefish plus a wide range of nudibranchs.
 Occasional glances over your shoulder into the blue can allow for sightings of dogtooth tuna, eagle rays and blacktip sharks.